jnayshaa/Task-App/README.md

 Submitted by: **Naysha Jain**

-**Name of your app** is an app that lets users create, update, complete, and save tasks with optional notes and due dates, storing everything persistently using UserDefaults.
+**Task App** is an app that lets users create, update, complete, and save tasks with optional notes and due dates, storing everything persistently using UserDefaults.

 Time spent: **2** hours spent in total